 Description

-Drinking fountain.
-1907, using probably C18 statue.
-Gritstone plinth, fossiliferous limestone statue.
-The plinth is approximately 2 metres long and 1 metre wide, the plinth and statue approximately 2 metres high; the narrower side facing towards the street having a central recessed panel with the inscription: "A Gift to Ripley / from / The Hon Alicia Margaret / Dame Ingilby / 1907".
-The inscription is flanked by taps and cuphooks.
-The statue is of a boar.
-Dame Alicia was the wife of Sir Henry Day Ingilby (d1911); her gift was timely as a few years later the 3 inns in the village were closed by Sir Henry's brother, William.
+This drinking fountain, located on the west side of Main Street in Ripley, was built in 1907 and features a statue that likely dates back to the 18th century.
+It has a gritstone plinth that measures approximately 2 metres long and 1 metre wide, with the total height of the plinth and statue reaching about 2 metres.
+The side of the plinth facing the street has a central recessed panel that bears the inscription: "A Gift to Ripley / from / The Hon Alicia Margaret / Dame Ingilby / 1907".
+This inscription is flanked by taps and cuphooks.
+The statue depicts a boar.
+Dame Alicia was the wife of Sir Henry Day Ingilby, who passed away in 1911.
+Her gift was particularly significant as a few years later, Sir Henry's brother, William, closed the three inns in the village.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.